St. Brigid's Catholic Church - Brooklyn, N.Y. (photo: Jeff Scofield)

 Fox, David H. A Guide to North American Organbuilders (Rev. ed.).
 Richmond: The Organ Historical Society, 1997.

-The Guild of Carillonneurs in North America web site: http://www.gcna.org/
+The Guild of Carillonneurs in North America website: http://www.gcna.org/

 Kinzey, Allen, and Sand Lawn, comps.
 E.M.
 Skinner/Aeolian-Skinner Opus List.
 New Rev. Ed.
 Richmond: The Organ Historical Society, 1997.

 Kloda, Barry.
-Corrections to specifications of Aeolian-Skinner Organ, Op.
+Corrections to specification of Aeolian-Skinner Organ, Op.
 1146 (1948).

-Parish History of St. Brigid's Church; courtesy Paul Eschenauer.
+Parish History of St. Brigid's Church.
+Courtesy Paul Eschenauer.

 eBay.com.
 Undated postcard of original church.

-Scofield, Jeff: exterior of present church.
+Scofield, Jeff: Exterior of present church.